tasket/wyng-backup/README.md

    $ sudo sparsebak.py prune --session=20180605-000000,20180701-140000

-...removes any backup sessions between midnight on June 5 through 2pm on July 1.
+...removes any backup sessions from midnight on June 5 through 2pm on July 1.
 If specific volumes aren't specified, `prune` will operate across all volumes enabled in the config file.